SLICE Light Sheet panel

 Offset: Adjust the light sheet so it aligns with the current focal plane of the detection objective.
 The offset will need to be adjusted frequently as you navigate around the tissue specimen to achieve a sharp image.

-Refractive Index (RI) compensation mapping enables you to record the proper offset position at different locations of the tissue sample and an RI compensation map is required for acquiring a Tissue Scan.
+Refractive Index (RI) compensation mapping enables you to record the proper light sheet offset position at different locations of the tissue sample.
+Creating an RI compensation map is recommended for acquiring images of an entire specimen using the Tissue scan workflow.

 Stage